bitrise-io/devcenter/_articles/en/reviews/getting-started-with-flutter-apps-draft.md

 {% include message_box.html type="note" title="Packages and libraries" content="We also support building Flutter packages and libraries.
 Unlike in the case of apps, there is no artifact to build so there is no need for a `Flutter Build` Step in your workflow."%}

-### iOS code signing for Flutter apps

-All iOS applications have to be signed with a provisioning profile and certificate to be able to deploy them to the App Store.

 ### Deploying a Flutter app to Bitrise

 The `Deploy to bitrise.io` step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build’s page.